MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/objects.rst

 **wrap_variables**
 	 A *method*	:literal:`(set, [override])` returning :literal:`self` with the attributes wrapped by the pairs (*key*, *value*) contained in :literal:`set`, where the *value* must be a *callable* :literal:`(a)` that takes the attribute (as a callable) and returns the wrapped *value*.
 If :literal:`override ~= true`, the read-only attributes (with *key* starting by :literal:`"__"`) cannot be updated.

-The following example shows how to convert the length :literal:`l` of an RBEND from cord to arc, [#f4]_ keeping its strength :literal:`k0` to be computed on the fly:
+The following example shows how to convert the length :var:`l` of an RBEND from cord to arc, [#f4]_ keeping its strength :var:`k0` to be computed on the fly:

 .. code-block::